MARTIMM/raku-mongodb-driver/docs/content-docs/design/uri-options.md

 * [ ] `tlsDisableOCSPEndpointCheck`; Controls whether or not the driver will reach out to OCSP endpoints if needed.
 See the OCSP Support Spec for additional information.

-* [x] `tlsInsecure`; Relax TLS constraints as much as possible (e.g. allowing invalid certificates or hostname mismatches); drivers must document the exact constraints which are relaxed by this option being true.
-This driver does an 'or' on the options `tlsAllowInvalidCertificates`, `tlsAllowInvalidHostnames`, and `tlsInsecure` to set the attribute `:insecure` in the call `connect()` of **IO::Socket::Async::SSL**.
+* [ ] `tlsInsecure`; Relax TLS constraints as much as possible (e.g. allowing invalid certificates or hostname mismatches); drivers must document the exact constraints which are relaxed by this option being true.
+This driver does an 'or' on the options `tlsAllowInvalidCertificates`, `tlsAllowInvalidHostnames`, and `tlsInsecure` to set the attribute `:insecure` in the call `connect()`

 * [ ] `w`; Default write concern "w" field for the client